abubakkersiddiqq/document-retrieval/README.md

 # Document Retrieval

-This project is a complete **CSV-based document retrieval system** that uses semantic search to find the most relevant rows based on a natural-language query.
+This project is a **CSV-based document retrieval foundation** that prepares the full pipeline for semantic search.
-It combines embeddings, vector search, fuzzy matching, and CSV processing into one clean pipeline.
+It includes CSV loading, embedding setup, ChromaDB initialization, and a structure ready for retrieval logic.

 ---

 ## Features

 - **CSV Loading:** Reads and processes large CSV files using `pandas`.
-- **Column Detection:** Uses fuzzy matching (`thefuzz`) to identify which column matches the user's query.
-- **Semantic Embeddings:** Generates vector embeddings using Sentence Transformers (`all-MiniLM-L6-v2`).
+- **Semantic Embeddings Setup:** Sentence Transformer model ready (`all-MiniLM-L6-v2`).
-- **Vector Database:** Stores and retrieves embeddings using ChromaDB.
-- **Full Retrieval Pipeline:**
-  _Query → Column Match → Embed → Vector Search → Result_
+- **Vector Database Ready:** ChromaDB client initialized for future storage and retrieval.
+- **Project Foundation:** Retrieval pipeline and fuzzy/rapidfuzz logic will be implemented after the exam.

 ---